RacimoLab/dinf/docs/guide/testing_a_model.md

         --epochs 10
         --training-replicates 1000
         --test-replicates 1000
-        ../../examples/bottleneck/model.py
+        --model ../../examples/bottleneck/model.py
-        /tmp/discriminator.nn
+        --discriminator /tmp/discriminator.nn
     """.split()
 )
 ```

 Msprime simulations are quite fast, and on an 8-core i7-8665U laptop with
 CPU-only training, this completes in about 40 seconds.
-Loss and accuracy metrics are printed to the console by default,
+Loss and accuracy metrics can be plotted using `dinf-plot` with the
-but they can also be plotted using `dinf-plot` with the `metrics` subcommand.
+`metrics` subcommand.

 ```
 dinf-plot metrics /tmp/discriminator.nn